-LCSC's Learning Management System (LMS) and Experiences from Handshake will serve as the repository for student intern documentation.
+LC State's Learning Management System (LMS), Canvas, will serve as the repository for student intern documentation.

-Mid-term and Final Evaluation forms, and any other applicable documents will be completed in Experiences.
-The students final portfolio will be submitted in the course with LCSC's LMS program.
+Mid-term and Final Evaluation forms will be provided by the Faculty Coordinator to the site/agency supervisor.
+The student's final project/portfolio will be submitted in Canvas.